The image of Colmez's Montreal functor: Non-supersingular representations

 where $\overline{P}$ is the parabolic subgroup of $G$ opposite to $P$ with respect to $T$, see Theorem 4.4.6 in \cite{ord1} if $U$ is admissible, the general statement follows from the fact that $\Ord_{P}$ and $\Indu{\overline{P}}{G}{}$ commute with inductive limits, see Lemmas 3.2.2 and 4.1.4 in \cite{ord1}.
 Since induction is an exact functor, \cite[4.1.5]{ord1}, the functor $\Ord_P$ is left exact.
 It follows from \cite[Prop.
 4.3.4]{ord1} that for every $U$ in $\Mod^{\mathrm{ladm}}_{T, \zeta}(A)$ we have:

 From now on we suppose that $A$ is artinian.
 It is shown in \cite[\S 3.7]{ord2} that \eqref{adjord} induces an $E_2$-spectral sequence:

-We note that the $\Ext$ groups in \cite{ord2} are computed in the category of locally admissible representations.
+The $\Ext$ groups in \cite{ord2} are computed in the category of locally admissible representations.
+This category coincides with the category of locally finite representations by Proposition \ref{Tirrfin}, Corollary \ref{finlengthadm} and \cite[2.3.8]{ord1}.
 However, we have shown in Corollary \ref{thesame} that for $G=\GL_2(\Qp)$ and $A=k$ these groups coincide with the $\Ext$ groups computed in $\Mod^{\mathrm{sm}}_{G, \zeta}(k)$.
 This answers a question raised in \cite[3.7.8]{ord2}.
 It follows from \cite{eff} that $\RR^j\Ord_P =0$ for $j\ge 2$.
-Moreover, it follows from Proposition \ref{projTistfree} that the category $\Mod^{\mathrm{ladm}}_{T, \zeta}(k)$ is anti-equivalent to the category of compact $k[[x,y]]$-modules.
+Moreover, it follows from Proposition \ref{projTistfree} that each block of the category $\Mod^{\mathrm{ladm}}_{T, \zeta}(k)$ is anti-equivalent to the category of compact $k[[x,y]]$-modules.
 Hence, $\Ext^i_{T, \zeta}=0$ for $i\ge 3$.
 Thus \eqref{specseqord} yields an exact sequence:

 and an isomorphism

 Moreover, we have $\Ext^i_{G, \zeta}(\Indu{\overline{P}}{G}{U}, V)=0$ for $i\ge 4$.
 Since, we prefer working with $P$ instead of $\overline{P}$ we note that the map $f\mapsto [g\mapsto f(s g)]$ induces an isomorphism: